 Formal Contracts, Relational Contracts, and the Threat-Point Effect

-Hitotsubashi University - Graduate School of Commerce and Management; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+Hitotsubashi University - Graduate School of Commerce and Management; CESifo (Center for Economic Studies and Ifo Institute)

 University of New South Wales - School of Economics